Clifford Orbits from Cayley Graph Quotients: Reachability Graphs as Cayley Graph Quotients

 \subsection{Quotient by Global Phase}

 In this section, we define a procedure to quotient \footnote{Formally we are building the map $\mathcal{Q}: G \rightarrow G/N$, which takes elements of a group $G$ into a set of equivalence classes $G/N$.
-The set of equivalence classes is fixed by choice of congruence relation, e.g. congruence up to action by $\omega^n$.} by elements which act as a phase on the group.
+The set of equivalence classes is fixed by choice of congruence relation, e.g. congruence up to action by $\omega^n$.
+When the group $N$ is normal in $G$, the set $G/N$ is a formal quotient group of $G$.} by elements which act as a phase on the group.
 When building reachability graphs from Cayley graphs we always quotient first by the group element $\omega = (H_1P_1)^3$, as in Eq. \eqref{HPComm}, since quantum states can only be operationally distinguished up to global phase.
-Accordingly, all quotient groups $G/H$ we construct going forward are quotients by the product $\langle \omega\rangle \times H$.
+Accordingly, all graph quotients we construct going forward are quotients by the product $\langle \omega\rangle \times H$.

 We begin by explicitly building the quotient of $\mathcal{C}_1/\langle \omega \rangle$.
 As discussed in Section \ref{OneQubitSection}, the group $\mathcal{C}_1$ is generated by $\{H_1,\,P_1\}$ and contains $192$ elements.
 When quotienting by $\omega$, we identify together all elements of $\mathcal{C}_1$ that are equivalent up to powers of $\omega$.
 For $g_1,\,g_2 \in \mathcal{C}_1$,